pure-data/externals-howto/README.rst

 -------------------------

-To generate a new class, information on the data space and the method space of this class has to be passed to Pd when a library is loaded.
+To generate a new class, information on the data space and the method space of this class must be passed to Pd when a library is loaded.

-On loading a new library “my\_lib”, Pd tries to call a “my\_lib\_setup()” function.
+On loading a new library named “my\_lib”, Pd tries to call a “my\_lib\_setup()” function.
 This function (or functions called by it) declares the new classes and their properties.
 It is only called once, when the library is loaded.
 If the function call fails (e.g., because no function